14 Day Croatia Itinerary – Zagreb, Dubrovnik & Beyond

 Is it hard to travel around Croatia?

 No, not at all.
-Though it’s worth noting that travel times between destinations can vary, especially if you plan to visit islands, travel by ferry, or visit in the peak season (July to August).
+However, it’s worth noting that travel times between destinations can vary, especially if you plan to visit the many beautiful islands, travel by ferry, or visit in the peak season (July to August).
 Therefore, planning your itinerary accordingly and considering transportation logistics is essential.

-What kind of transport options are best in Croatia?
+What kind of public transportation options are best in Croatia?

 All means of transport that can get you to Croatia are also valid for traveling through it.
 As we mentioned, it’s best to travel by car, whether personal or rented.
 This will allow you to be more flexible and discover some less-known places.